 A U.S. Holder will generally recognize gain or loss upon the sale, exchange, retirement, or other taxable disposition of notes in an amount equal to the difference between the amount realized on the disposition (other than any amount attributable to accrued stated interest not previously included in income, which will be subject to tax as ordinary income) and the U.S. Holder's adjusted tax basis in the notes.
-A U.S. Holder's adjusted tax basis in a note will generally be equal to the purchase price of the note, increased by any OID included in the U.S. Holder's income prior to the disposition of the note, and decreased by any payments received on the note other than payments of stated interest.
-Any gain or loss recognized on a disposition of notes will be capital gain or loss, and will be long-term capital gain or loss if the U.S. Holder's holding period for the notes exceeds one year at the time of the disposition.
+A U.S. Holder's adjusted tax basis in a note will generally be equal to the purchase price of the note, increased by any OID included in the U.S. Holder's income prior to the disposition of notes will be capital gain or loss, and will be long-term capital gain or loss if the U.S. Holder's holding period for the notes exceeds one year at the time of the disposition.
 Long-term capital gains recognized by individuals and certain other non-corporate U.S. Holders are generally eligible for reduced rates of taxation.
 Deductions in respect of capital losses are subject to limitations.